Talk to an Expert

 • Producers must be concerned with collecting E-waste like electrical and electronic equipment from previously placed on the market through a dealer, a collection center, a Producers' Responsibility Organization, buy-back arrangements, an exchange scheme, or a deposit-refund system in the Extended Producers Responsibility plan.

-• Producers must organize an awareness program and create awareness through media, advertisement, publication, poster, or other means of communication & product user documentation accompanying the equipment.
+• Producers must organize an awareness program and create awareness through media, advertisement, publication, poster, or other means of communication and product user paper works accompanying the equipment.

 • Producers must provide contact details such as an address, email id, toll-free telephone number, or helpline number to consumers or bulk consumers through their website.